hughleat/scala2R/README.md

 Similarly, if you want `plot( c( 1,2,2.5 ), c( 4,2,3 ), col="#FF0000" )`, then you would use:
 `plot( Array( 1,2,2.5 ), Array( 4,2,3 ), 'col->new Color( 255, 0, 0 ))`.

+_NOTE:_  This code is really just here because I use it and wanted some source control that someone else would manage.
+I'm happy for you to use it of course, but I don't stand by it or think it's good.
+The lack of documentation, etc., is intentional!
+(Well, really, it's more that this code is often throw away for experiments than anything else).